gustin/opaque/README.md

 password; the password does not have to be revealed to both parties taking part in the exchange.

-OPAQUE is an IETF finalist the aPAKE recommendation.
+OPAQUE is an IETF candidate for aPAKE recommendation.

 ## Key Exchange